danjgale/surfplot/docs/auto_examples/plot_tutorial_03.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 88-90
+GENERATED FROM PYTHON SOURCE LINES 91-93

-Using a dictionary, we can also only plot the data for a specific hemisphere, e.g., the right:
+Using a dictionary, we can also only plot data for a specific hemisphere, e.g., the right:

 ..
-GENERATED FROM PYTHON SOURCE LINES 90-94
+GENERATED FROM PYTHON SOURCE LINES 93-97

 .. code-block:: default